jpedro/jpedro.github.io/.posts/postgres.md

 This is because indexes in Postgres store **the whole damned row**.
 Another way to say it is: Postgres itself doesn't follow the Normal Forms.
 I get it.
-Normally this would be a trade between more space and saving one extra disk search (to hidrate Row IDs) but in write intensive applications with mutating data this costs.
+This is a trade between more space and saving one extra disk searchs (to hidrate Row IDs) but in write intensive applications, with mutating data, this shows.

-MySQL doesn't suffer from this amplification as data is stored in the primary btree index and other indexes just hold the primary key value on their leaves.
+MySQL doesn't suffer from this amplification as data is stored in the primary btree and other indexes just hold the primary key value on their leaves.
 Updates only affect the primary key btree.
-Unless of course, if you update the secondary index value(s) themselves.
+Unless of course, if you update the secondary index fields.
 But the extra lookup has't hurt MySQL performance.

 [Uber migrated away from Postgres](https://www.uber.com/en-NO/blog/postgres-to-mysql-migration/) due to this.

-Plus, the heavier (and weirder) replication, the use of caches and a whole OS process per connection (solution: install `pgbouncer` everywhere) leaves a sour taste.
+Plus, the heavier and weirder replication, the use of caches and a whole OS process per connection (solution: install `pgbouncer` everywhere) leaves a sour taste.

 ## The conclusion